 You are here

 Anderson has been David E. Finley Fellow (2009-12) and Ailsa Mellon Bruce Senior Fellow (2019) at the Center for Advanced Study in the Visual Arts, National Gallery of Art; and has received fellowships from the Deutscher Akademischer Austauschdienst, the Institute for Advanced Study, and the Kunsthistorisches Institut in Florenz (Max-Planck-Institut).
 In 2018, he received the Robert and Helen Appel Fellowship for Humanists and Social Scientists from the College of Arts and Sciences at Cornell.
-He currently serves on the Governing Board of the Byzantine Studies Association of North America.
+He is currently President of the Byzantine Studies Association of North America.

 - Archaeology Program

 - History of Art, Archaeology and Visual Studies

 - Medieval Studies

 Cosmos and Community in Early Medieval Art (New Haven: Yale University Press, 2017).